Why clutter is adding to your stress.

 Memorabilia can take many forms – photos, documents, books, clothes, personal items – the list is endless.
 Photos and documents are actually the easiest to store – see my blog post on that important topic.
 Once you are ready to display and share your photos, check out some of the many options available.
 But other memorabilia is definitely harder to manage because of its size and shape.
 For clothes, think about repurposing that wedding dress into a christening dress or pillows.
 The reality is that your daughter is unlikely to wear your wedding dress but if you feel that you just can’t get rid of it, at the very least have it professionally cleaned and preserved and then find an out of the way place to store it.
 Did you save dozens of your child’s Little League T-shirts?
 Guilty on that one!
 A t-shirt blanket is a wonderful reuse of those items and is a perfect complement to any dorm room.

 Memorabilia is an item “worthy of remembrance”.
-Does it still has the same significance today?
+Does it still have the same significance today?
 If so, determine the best way to display it.

 Okay, I put the photos together – now what?